 Implant reconstruction is typically performed as a staged procedure.
-The first stage is performed at the time of the mastectomy, where a temporary inflatable implant (tissue expander) is placed beneath the chest muscles after the mastectomy is completed.
-The purpose of this tissue expander is to stretch the skin in order to be able to later place an implant.
-The tissue expander is filled with saline injections typically performed weekly in the office following the mastectomy.
-After a period of at least 3 months, a second surgery is performed, where the tissue expander is removed and the permanent implant is placed.
-The current implants used are designed to be shaped like a natural breast.
+The first stage is performed at the time of the mastectomy, where a temporary inflatable implant (tissue expander) is placed above or beneath the chest muscles after the mastectomy is completed.
+The purpose of this tissue expander is to stretch the skin and maintain a breast pocket in order to be able to later place an implant.
+The tissue expander is filled with saline injections typically performed every two to three weeks in the office following the mastectomy.
+After a period of at least 3 months, a second surgery is performed, where the tissue expander is removed and the implant is placed.
+The current implants used are round and smooth walled.
 Both saline and silicone gel implants are available for reconstruction.
 Your plastic surgeon can discuss with you the various options for implant type, shape, and size.

-The TRAM flap is the most common breast reconstruction performed with the patient's own tissue (autogenous reconstruction).
-This procedure is commonly performed at the time of the mastectomy.
-Tissue from the abdomen, including skin and fatty tissue, is used in the reconstruction of the new breast.
-The advantage of this procedure is that the breast can be reconstructed to appear and feel quite natural, and that the breast can be immediately reconstructed at the time of the mastectomy.
-There are different variations to the TRAM flap, including the muscle-sparing free TRAM, and DIEP (deep inferior epigastric perforator flap) which can be discussed with your plastic surgeon.
-Tissue from your back (latissimus flap) or buttocks (SGAP) may also be used to reconstruct the breast.
+Abdominal flaps are the most common breast reconstruction performed with the patient's own tissue (autologous reconstruction).
+This procedure is commonly performed at the time of the mastectomy but can also be performed at the time of tissue expander exchange.
+Tissue from the abdomen, including skin and fatty tissue only (DIEP flaps), and sometimes with muscle as well (TRAM flaps), are used in the reconstruction of the new breast.
+The advantage of this procedure is that the breast can be reconstructed to appear and feel quite natural, and if performed at the time of mastectomy the breast can be immediately reconstructed.
+If tissue from your abdomen is not available for use, tissue from your back (latissimus flap), thigh (PAP, DUG) or buttocks (SGAP) may also be used to reconstruct the breast.

 Nipple reconstruction is performed following completion of the breast reconstruction.
 It is usually an office procedure and can involve a combination of skin procedures, tattooing, or skin grafts.

 Breast reconstruction can also be indicated in cases of lumpectomy, where the shape of the breast is significantly distorted.
-Options for post-lumpectomy reconstruction can include implant or autogenous reconstruction, such as the TRAM flap or latissimus flap.
+Options for post-lumpectomy reconstruction can include implant or autogenous reconstruction, such as abdominal flaps or the latissimus flap.
 Your plastic surgeon can discuss these various options with you.

 Reconstruction of the breast mound is performed under general anesthesia.